efabless/tt-fpga-demo/README.md

 To program the FPGA demo board with your design, follow the next set of instructions.

-## 2. Fork this repo
+## 2. Clone this repo

 Create a GitHub account if you don't have one.
-Fork this repo to create a copy in your GitHub account.
+Log into your account and select the 'Use this template' button in the upper right to clone a new copy of this repo in your GitHub account.

 ## 3. Enable GitHub actions to build the results page